-For the purposes of this policy, “personal information” means information relating to an individual which can be used to identify that individual.
+For the purposes of this policy, “personal information” means information about an identifiable individual.

 Why do we collect personal information?